Real life is about compromise

 Behaviour Driven Development (BDD) is a way for technical and non-technical people to speak a common language when deciding what to build.
 This technique is at the heart of our training course for effective distributed teams.

-Online Whiteboards such as Realtime Board can enhance collaboration by providing a visual stimulus during discussions on planning, design, analysis or retrospectives.
+Online Whiteboards such as Miro can enhance collaboration by providing a visual stimulus during discussions on planning, design, analysis or retrospectives.

 Three Simple Steps for distributed teams?